open-feature/open-feature-operator/docs/v1beta_migration.md

 ```

 `FeatureFlagSource` provide more flexibility by allowing users to configure the injected flag with many options.
-Consider below example for a `FeatureFlagSource` where flagd is instructed to use `FeatureFlag` CRD named `end-to-end` as its flag source
+Consider below example for a `FeatureFlagSource` where flagd is instructed to use `FeatureFlag` custom resource named `end-to-end` as its flag source

 ```yaml
 apiVersion: core.openfeature.dev/v1beta1